Top dressing is the process of spreading a layer of high-quality soil evenly over your lawn to add nutrients and increase the soil quality and depth.

-And that is where top dressing steps in.
+This is where top dressing steps in.
 It is the best way to add organic material to a lawn.
-Top Dressing is a shortcut, where a thin layer of compost rich soil is spread over the lawn.
-Our compost soil blend is a mix of 50 percent compost and 50 percent loam — basically a perfect soil.
+Top dressing is a shortcut, where we spread that thin layer of compost-rich soil over the lawn.
+Our compost soil blend is a mix of 50 percent compost and 50 percent loam — basically perfect soil.

 What is compost?

 Compost can consist of many things, but it is a general term for organic material that has already started the road to decomposition and incorporation into soil.
 It is not a raw material.
 It has been processed by bacteria and fungus (100% natural process) into a form that is immediately useful and beneficial.

 Compost and other organic materials are used up over time.
 It’s basically what the plants live on, but bacteria and fungus also continue to break down the organic material.
 At the end of the process, we end up with a material generally called humates.
 Humates are amazing for plants and soil.
 Water-soluble humates are often included in fertilization programs (including ours!), but it takes tons of compost to produce a small amount of humates.

 What this means is that organic materials and compost need to be added to the soil regularly.
 People generally add tons of organic material to their planting beds without even thinking about it.
 In beds we call it mulch, and it adds a lot of organic material.
 Ever wonder why your grass seems to grow better in your planting bed than your lawn?
 Now you know.

 Top dressing with compost adds those same much needed organic materials directly to the lawn.
 We don’t mix them into the soil, mostly because it would damage the lawn.
 But, generally the grass will grow up through the top dressing and the compost is incorporated directly into the lawn.
 Over time, worms and insects will help mix this thin layer in with the existing soil.